Auto-Sklearn 2.0: Hands-free AutoML via Meta-Learning: Discussion and Conclusion

 However, our system also introduces some shortcomings since it optimizes performance towards a given \horizon{}, performance metric and \configspace{}.
-Although all of these, along with the meta datasets, could be provided by a user to automatically build a customized version of \askltwo{}, it would be interesting whether we can learn how to transfer a specific \automl{} system to different \horizon{s} and metrics.
-Also, there still remain several hand-picked hyperparameters on the level of the \automl{} system, which we plan to automate in future work, too, for example by automatically learning the portfolio size, learning more hyper-hyperparameters of the different budget allocation strategies (for example of SH) and proposing suitable \configspace{}s given a dataset and resources.
-Finally, building the training data is currently quite expensive.
-Even though this has to be done only once, it will be interesting to see whether we can take shortcuts here, for example by using a joint ranking model~\citep{tornede-arxiv20a} or non-linear collaborative filtering~\citep{fusi-neurips2018a}. \acks{The authors acknowledge support by the state of Baden-W\"{u}rttemberg through bwHPC and the German Research Foundation (DFG) through grant no INST 39/963-1 FUGG.
+Although all of these, along with the meta datasets, could be provided by a user to automatically build a customized version of \askltwo{}, it would be interesting whether we can learn how to transfer a specific \automl{} system to different \horizon{s} and metrics. \updates{Although we have observed strong empirical performance using SH, we do not have any performance guarantee when we combine SH with BO.
+Therefore, we deem developing approaches that increase successive halving's lower budget over time promising next steps.} Also, there remain several hand-picked hyperparameters on the level of the \automl{} system, which we plan to automate in future work.
+These are, for example, automatically learning the portfolio size, learning more hyper-hyperparameters of the different budget allocation strategies (for instance, of SH) and proposing suitable \configspace{}s given a dataset and resources. \updates{Besides these, our use of two meta-features for the selector opens up the research question of whether other meta-features could result in better performance.
+We expect that we can tackle many of these problems by performing an additional optimization loop on the training data.} Finally, building the training data is currently quite expensive.
+Even though this has to be done only once, it will be interesting to see whether we can take shortcuts here, for example, by using a joint ranking model~\citep{tornede-ds20a} or non-linear collaborative filtering~\citep{fusi-neurips2018a}. \acks{The authors acknowledge support by the state of Baden-W\"{u}rttemberg through bwHPC and the German Research Foundation (DFG) through grant no INST 39/963-1 FUGG.
 This work has partly been supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme under grant no.\ 716721.
 Robert Bosch GmbH is acknowledged for financial support.
 We furthermore thank all contributors to \autosklearn{} for their help in making it a useful \automl{} tool and also thank Francisco Rivera for providing a Singularity integration for the \automl{} benchmark.}